hirotyjp/remote-power-on/README.md

 ## Requirements

-- General relay module suing SRD-05VDC-SL-C (I bought it in Ali)
+- General relay module using SRD-05VDC-SL-C (I bought it in Ali)
 - Raspberry PI

 ## Connection